-This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence.
+This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence (since 2008).

 Recently I decided to experiment with affiliate fees to pay the escalating costs of hosting fees and enhanced user features such as a private hiker community.

 How does this work?

-Let's say you visit a retailer's store because you clicked on a link associated with hiking gear on one of my pages.
+Let's say you visit a retailer's store because you clicked on a link associated with hiking gear or outdoor clothing on one of my pages.

-Based on the gear information I've provided, you like what you see.
-You order a backpack or pair of boots or some socks.
+Based on the trustworthy hiking gear information I've provided, you like what you see.

-In turn, the retailer pays HFH a small commission for linking a great customer to a great product.
+In turn, the retailer pays HFH a small single digit commission for connecting a great customer to a great product.

-It's paid by the retailer as a “thanks” for making their products more widely discussed in hiking circles such as this website.
+The retailer pays the commission, as a “thanks” for making their products more widely discussed in hiking circles such as this website.

-However, you are supporting the HFH website with your purchase, which I deeply appreciate because I can keep sharing detailed information about all-things-hiking!
+With your purchase, you are supporting the HFH website, which I deeply appreciate because I can keep sharing detailed free information about all-things-hiking!

 Rest assured that my reputation for factual, thorough hiking information is my highest priority.